 The point is clear: They want you to feel like you're playing Mario Kart for real.

 Ticket buyers -- 600 people -- will be given a costume when you show up to the race (don't bring your own from home, they say) and compete to win prizes.
-Tickets will be $55 per person in Dallas.
+Tickets are $55 per person in Dallas.
 One winner from that pool will later be flown to Las Vegas "for the grand finale and a chance to fight it out for the grand prize."

 Mushroom Rally is scheduled to hit Dallas in April after the U.S. tour begins in Los Angeles, though the organizers won't tell us where.
 The secrecy could just be for fun (or, more boring, it could be simply due to the fact that arrangements are still being made), but it could also be an attempt to dodge Nintendo's lawyers.
 A similar enterprise in Japan, MariCar, recently lost a lawsuit over their Mario Kart-themed tourism company.
 They've been forced to ditch their Mario and friends costumes (and fork over $89,000 to Nintendo).